acozine/sufia-centos/README.md

 To use this project with [Vagrant](http://docs.vagrantup.com/v2/):

 1. create a Vagrant project
+2. modify the Vagrantfile to use a centos 7 box ( config.vm.box = )
-2. modify the Vagrantfile to use Ansible (see sample Vagrantfile for ideas)
+3. modify the Vagrantfile to use Ansible (see sample Vagrantfile for ideas)
-3. be sure to point to the vagrant.yml file, which skips the launch_ec2 and ec2 roles
+4. be sure to point to the vagrant.yml file, which skips the launch_ec2 and ec2 roles
-4. clone this project as the `provisioning` sub-directory of your Vagrant project
+5. clone this project as the `provisioning` sub-directory of your Vagrant project
-5. run `vagrant up`
+6. run `vagrant up`